Fraternity Terminology

 When first encountering Greek organizations it can seem like they are speaking their own languages with all of the terminologies they throw around.
 Look below for some of the most common phrases used so that you may better understand the fraternity process at WPI.

-Bid: A bid is an invitation to pledge a fraternity.
+Bid: A bid is an invitation to join a fraternity.

-Pledge Father: One of the most important relationships a pledge has is a mentor.
-This is a member of the chapter who will give the pledge support, provide encouragement and offer information to help the pledge during the pledge education process and collegiate pursuits.
-The Fraternity formalizes this relationship through the Pledge Father/Pledge program.
-A solid relationship between the pledge and his Big Brother is vital for the success of the important program.
+New Member Mentor: One of the most important relationships a new member has is a mentor.
+This is a member of the chapter who will give the new member support, provide encouragement and offer information to help the new member during the new member education process and collegiate pursuits.
+The Fraternity formalizes this relationship through the New Member Mentor program.
+A solid relationship between the new member and his Mentor is vital for the success of the important program.

 Brother: An Initiated member of a fraternity.
 Being a Brother in Phi Gamma Delta means that you exemplify our 5 values, which are: Friendship, Knowledge, Service, Morality, and Excellence.
 It also means that you always hold yourself and your Brothers to a higher standard and always act in a manner befitting of a gentleman.
 Phi Gamma Delta is not for college days alone, but rather a lifetime commitment.